JDocsApp/lllml/README.md

 ## Probably should do

 * [ ] Implement a generic testing framework
-    * Not sure hwo I would go about doing this but it would be nice so that the end user can simply simply testing functions
+    * Not sure how I would go about doing this but it would be nice so that the end user can simply simply testing functions

 ## Optional